 The Agency categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
-As of June 30, 2022, the Agency had no investments with recurring fair value measurements.
 In determining fair value, the Agency's custodians use various methods including market and income approaches.
 Based on these approaches, the Agency's custodians utilize certain assumptions that market participates would use in pricing the asset or liability.
 The Agency's custodians utilize valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs.